Responsibility: Company Secretary

 - the information is a trade secret.

 Guidance as to whether an exception applies will be provided by the Board (if practicable), and failing that, the Chairman of the Board or the Chairman of the Audit and Risk Committee in consultation with the Managing Director and Company Secretary.
-Employees should not decide that an exception may apply and should therefore always make the internal disclosure as required under this policy.
+Employees should not decide that an exception may apply and should therefore always make the internal disclosure and escalate the information as required under this policy.

 Material Information must not be released to any third party until the Material Information has been disclosed to the NZX and the ASX unless that third party is bound by a confidentiality agreement and an exemption to the disclosure obligation applies.